beyretb/AnimalAI-Olympics/README.md

 ## Known Issues

 In play mode pressing `R` or `C` does nothing sometimes.
-This is due to the fact that we have synchronized these features with the agent's frames in order to have frames in line with the configuration files for events such as lights off. **Solution**: press the key again, several times if needed.
+This is due to the fact that we have synchronized these features with the agent's frames in order to have frames in line with the configuration files for elements such as blackouts. **Solution**: press the key again, several times if needed.

 ~~When a lot of objects are spawned randomly, extremely rarely, the agent will fall through the floor.~~ (fixed in v0.6.1)

 ## TODO

+- [ ] Add custom resolutions
 - [x] Add inference viewer to the environment
 - [x] Offer a gym wrapper for training
 - [x] Improve the way the agent spawns